 The complete ingredient list and measurements are listed in the printable recipe below.

-- Ahi Tuna: The tuna in this poke is raw so only use sushi-grade tuna (or saku maguro).
-We buy our tuna at a local high-end grocery store but you can also find it at stores such as Whole Foods or a local fishmonger.
+- Ahi Tuna: The tuna in this poke is raw, so only use sushi-grade tuna (or saku maguro).
+We buy our tuna at a local high-end grocery store, but you can also find it at stores like Whole Foods or from a local fishmonger.
 Be sure to purchase only from reputable vendors or stores that carry sushi-grade fish.
-If you buy your tuna frozen, the safest way to thaw it is overnight in the refrigerator the night before.
+If you buy frozen tuna, the safest way to thaw it is to thaw it overnight in the refrigerator the night before.
 It should be kept chilled until it is ready to be prepared and served.
-Once the tuna has thawed use a clean, dry surface, like a cutting board, and pat dry the tuna with clean paper towels.
+Once the tuna has thawed, use a clean, dry surface, such as a cutting board, and pat it dry with clean paper towels.

-- Oyster Sauce: Despite the name (and ingredient) it doesn’t taste like oysters.
-It is a little sweet and a little salty (think ocean water, not table salt).
+- Oyster Sauce: Despite the name (and ingredient), it doesn’t taste like oysters.
+It is a little sweet and salty (think ocean water, not table salt).
 It adds a jolt of umami flavor to sauces.
-Because of the uniqueness of oyster sauce, and its being readily available, there really isn’t a good substitute.
+There isn’t a good substitute because of the uniqueness of oyster sauce and its availability.

 - Chili Garlic Sauce: Thicker and chunkier than Sriracha sauce, it adds a little spice to the poke bowl.
-If you prefer it spicy sriracha is an easy substitute and you can add less or more depending on your heat preference.
+If you prefer it, spicy sriracha is an easy substitute.
+You can add more or less depending on your heat preference.

 - Sesame Oil: Light color sesame oil is made from raw sesame seeds and has an earthy, nutty flavor.
-Dark sesame oil is made from toasted sesame seeds and has a thicker consistency and more pronounced flavor.
-For this recipe use dark sesame oil.
+Dark sesame oil is made from toasted sesame seeds with a thicker consistency and more pronounced flavor.
+For this recipe, use dark sesame oil.

-- Soy Sauce (or Shoyu): Adding a sweet, salty, umami flavor to the dish soy sauce is a do not skip ingredient in the poke marinade.
-To get the most authentic taste opt for a Japanese-style soy sauce such as Kikkoman.
+- Soy Sauce (or Shoyu): Adding a sweet, salty, umami flavor to the dish, soy sauce is a do-not-skip ingredient in the poke marinade.
+Opt for a Japanese-style soy sauce, such as Kikkoman, for the most authentic taste.
 Tamari is a good substitute and doesn’t contain wheat for anyone following a wheat or gluten-free diet.

 How to Make Ahi Tuna Poke Bowls

-Pro-tip: The ahi tuna steaks that you purchase at grocery stores should only be eaten raw if they are labeled as sushi grade or sashimi grade.
-When in doubt ask someone at the fish counter.
+Pro-tip: The ahi tuna steaks you purchase at grocery stores should only be eaten raw if labeled as sushi or sashimi.
+When in doubt, ask someone at the fish counter.

-1. Prepare the Tuna: Pat the ahi tuna dry and then neatly cut it into small bite-size 1/2-inch cubes with a sharp knife.
+1. Prepare the Tuna: Pat the ahi tuna dry and neatly cut it into small, bite-sized 1/2-inch cubes with a sharp knife.
 Place the tuna in a medium bowl and add the soy sauce, oyster sauce, sesame oil, chili garlic sauce, and green onions.
 Toss well to coat, cover, and refrigerate for 1 hour.

 Recipe Tips and Notes